HardlyDifficult/Tutorials/Chapter6.md

 <hr></details>
 <details><summary>What's the lock symbol do?</summary>

 Many of the windows in Unity have a lock symbol in the top right.
 Clicking this will freeze the selection for that window.
-So if you select a GameObject you can freeze the Inspector, allowing you to continue navigating other files while still having that same GameObject's properties displayed in the Inpsector.
+So if you select a GameObject you can freeze the Inspector, allowing you to continue navigating other files while still having that same GameObject's properties displayed in the Inspector.

 This is handy for various things such as above where we want one GameObject to reference another GameObject's component.
 Open two Inspectors, select the first GameObject and lock one of the Inspector windows... now you can select the other GameObject and you have one Inspector for each.